tryolabs/react-examples/modal/README.md

 Note how we use `this.props.children` to extract the component's body.

+Because React requires that the render function return a component, rather than returning `null` when the modal is not open, we return an empty transition group.

-Now we just create an `App` component to hold the state that tells React whether the modal is open, and a couple of methods to open and close it.
+Now, for this example, we'll create an `App` component to hold the state that tells React whether the modal is open, and a couple of methods to open and close it.

 ```javascript
 var App = React.createClass({